Investigating individual writing style as a contributor to gender gaps in science and technology: Results

-Next, we turn to our analysis of gender differences in citations, the results of which are shown in Tables \ref{table:coefficients_academic papers_citations} (academic papers) and \ref{table:coefficients_patents_citations} (patents).
+Next, we turn to our analysis of gender differences in citations.
 To simplify the presentation, in this section, we only report models predicting citation as a function of the rate of informational and involved feature utilization (i.e., we do not report the results of models that use the Involved-Informational Ratio as a predictor).
 We found substantially similar results, however, using the ratio measure.

+We present a set of nested regression models to assess whether linguistic variables mediate the relationship between author gender and citation counts.
+We compare a base model that includes author gender and relevant controls (field and year fixed effects, citation-zero flag) to a full model that adds our two key linguistic style measures.
+These results are shown in Table \ref{table:RegressionsCitationsByGenderOfCitingAuthorPapersSeparateMeasuresV4Unstandardized} (unstandardized coefficients for papers) and Table \ref{table:RegressionsCitationsByGenderOfCitingInventorPatentsSeparateMeasuresV4Unstandardized} (unstandardized coefficients for patents).
+See Supplementary Tables \ref{table:RegressionsCitationsByGenderOfCitingAuthorPapersSeparateMeasuresV4Standardized} and \ref{table:RegressionsCitationsByGenderOfCitingInventorPatentsSeparateMeasuresV4Standardized} for analyses with standardized coefficients.
+We also provide a visualization of our findings in Figure \ref{fig:citation_analysis}.

 Overall, we observe significant gender homophily in citation patterns.
-Papers written by female authors receive a greater share of citations from papers with a female first author ($\beta=4.33, p<0.001$) and papers with a female last author ($\beta=3.57; p<0.001$).
+Papers written by female authors receive a greater share of citations from papers with a female first author ($\beta=4.40, p<0.001$, Model 1; $\beta=4.33, p<0.001$, Model 2) and papers with a female last author ($\beta=3.65; p<0.001$, Model 5; $\beta=3.57, p<0.001$, Model 6).
 The opposite pattern holds for sample papers written by men.